 Keratoconus is a progressive eye disease that weakens the cornea and changes its structure — leading to vision problems and even vision loss.

-The cornea is the outermost layer of the eye that covers the pupil and iris.
-In a healthy eye, the cornea is clear and dome-shaped.
 When keratoconus develops, the cornea becomes thinner and begins to bulge into a cone-like shape.
 This irregular shape causes blurry and distorted vision as the light that enters the eye can no longer focus accurately onto the retina.

 The most effective treatment for keratoconus is a procedure called corneal cross-linking.